In this article:

 Armed with a clearly articulated strategy, you’re ready to launch your first SMS campaign.
 Be sure you have clearly defined KPIs in place and methods for measuring the results, including projected ROI with your internal stakeholders.
 With the right partner and strategy, you will be well equipped to succeed.

-The future of engagement is mobile.
+The future of customer engagement is mobile.

 Your customers love their mobile phones and are more loyal and engaged with their preferred brands via SMS.
 But SMS is only one step towards a more robust and holistic mobile strategy when building long-term relationships with customers.